 \begin{remark} Due to the probability requirement (union bounding over all data points), here we only prove by using $\tensorsrht$.
 One can use similar strategy to obtain an input sparsity time version using $\tensorsketch$.
-We remark that this framework is similar to the approach~\cite{swyz21} takes to solve kernel ridge regression, where one first uses a shallow but fast sketch to bootstrap, then use another sketching to proceed with the main task.

 We also point out that in a more general neural network architecture, the network width between different layers might differ, i.e., we are in fact dealing with the tensor product $u\otimes v$ where $u\in \R^{m_\ell}$ and $v\in \R^{m_{\ell-1}}$.
 Our sketching can be modified to handle this kind of inputs.
 Specifically, for $\tensorsketch$, it is defined by a pair of hash functions and sign functions, we can change their domain to handle different input dimensions.
 For $\tensorsrht$, it's more tricky, however, we note that the Hadamard matrix is merely for speeding up computation via FFT algorithm, hence we can differ the size of $D_1$ and $D_2$, and change the size of sampling matrix $P$ accordingly. \end{remark}